When You Realize Your Relationship Is Over

 What if only one partner feels that the relationship is over?

 Honest communication is crucial.
-If one of the partners is ready to break up, then listening to each other and acting calmly and responsibly is necessary.
+If one of the partners is ready to break up, listening to each other and acting calmly and responsibly is necessary.

 Does it make sense to have second thoughts sometime after a breakup?

 Of course, it is quite possible as people invest a lot of feelings into their relationships and, thus, can have doubts.
-Give yourself some time to cry and let the decision sink into your mind.
+Give yourself time to cry and let the decision sink into your mind.

 When one has lost a partner, how soon should one seek for another?